apache/linkis-website/docs/deployment/deploy-quick.md

 ### 2.4 Configure Token

-Linkis 1.3.2 changed the original fixed Token to random generation.
+The original default Token of Linkis is fixed and the length is too short, which has security risks.
+Therefore, Linkis 1.3.2 changes the original fixed Token to random generation and increases the Token length.

 New Token format: application abbreviation - 32-bit random number, such as BML-928a721518014ba4a28735ec2a0da799.